 - While the mix is melting, prepare a pan for the fudge.
 You may use a 9X9 square pan with some parchment paper.
 Use dots of butter to hold the parchment paper in place.

-- When the ingredients are completely melted (about 5 minutes), remove from heat.
-If you used butterscotch chips, you might need to smash a few that did not melt completely.
-Add one teaspoon vanilla and mix.
-Add 1 cup of chopped walnuts.
+- Remove from heat when the ingredients are completely melted (about 5 minutes).
+Add one teaspoon of vanilla extract and mix.
+Add 1 cup of chopped pecans or walnuts.
 Other things can be substituted or added here.

 - Pour an even layer of the fudge mixture into your prepared pan and smooth the top.